 Lehigh currently utilizes four modes of testing:

 1) Diagnostic testing for symptomatic students seen at the Health and Wellness Center (HWC), also called “point of care testing” or rapid testing.
 Located at Johnson Hall, the HWC provides health services to students only.
-Testing of symptomatic students involves obtaining a nasal swab specimen for PCR testing.
-Tests are run on a “Cepheid” machine that is available in the HWC with same-day turnaround.
-These tests take about an hour to run, but because of the test capacity of the machine, and number of tests that can be performed at the same time, there is a limited number of tests that can be run each day; therefore, the HWC reserves these tests for the most symptomatic students or for situations in which having results in an hour is critical - for example because the risk of further spread is particularly high.
-At times, depending on current needs, the HWC may obtain specimens to be sent out for testing at HNL labs.
-These tests typically have a 24-48 hour turnaround time.
+Testing of symptomatic students involves obtaining a nasal swab specimen for Rapid Antigen testing.
+Tests are run utilizing the InteliSwab COVID-19 Rapid Test PRO that is available in the HWC with same-day turnaround.
+At times, depending on current needs, the HWC may obtain specimens to be sent out for PCR testing at HNL labs.
+These tests typically have a 48-72 hour turnaround time.

 2) Saliva Specimen collection for asymptomatic close contacts.
 Turnaround times are usually between 24-36 hours, though this may be longer.
 Close contacts who are tested, even if they test negative, per Lehigh University protocol must complete quarantine (unless fully vaccinated).
 They may not "test out" of quarantine.

 3) Surveillance testing for asymptomatic students through Vault Health.
 Students should NOT use this surveillance testing as a way to obtain a test if they are having symptoms or believe they have been a close contact of a positive case.
 Students, faculty and staff are emailed if required to participate in surveillance testing.
 The cost of required surveillance testing is covered by the university.